VittGam/mtrx/README.md

 - If having problems try **`sudo ./mrx -d pulse`**
 - On OpenWrt and/or with cheap USB audio cards without PulseAudio, if it doesn't work try **`mrx -d plughw:0,0`**
 - It shouldn't be needed anymore, but it might still be useful, so [this is a working `/etc/asound.conf` file for OpenWrt with cheap USB audio cards](https://gist.github.com/VittGam/ad0c1ce0143e4fb7a55fe8947b085e26)

-## Notes

-- The wall clock of the transmitter and receivers must be well synchronized (with ntp ideally) or mtrx won't work correctly.

 ## Bugs